TABurrows/taburrows.github.io/_docs/google-cloud/database-migration.md

 Service-Oriented Architecture:
 - DBs sit behind a firewall and their functionality is encapsulated or hidden behind a service that was made available over the network
-- Clients don't need to kno anything about the details of the DB
+- Clients don't need to know anything about the details of the DB
 - Clients only connect to the service via HTTP(s) using this technology to pass data back and forth using a text-space format like XML or JSON